MakieOrg/Website/src/blogposts/raycore/post.md

 * **Long compile times for first use** - The first run of a function triggers JIT compilation
 * **GPU code still has some rough edges** - Complex kernels require careful attention to avoid allocations and GPU-unfriendly constructs
+* **Not all backends work yet** - I've only tested AMDGPU and OpenCL.jl.
+Metal.jl and OpenCL on macOS don't work yet, though I think it's just a matter of time to support all backends.

 In practice, compile times aren't as bad as they might sound.
 You keep a Julia session running and only pay the compilation cost once.
 There's also ongoing work on precompilation that could reduce these times to near-zero in the future and compile most kernels ahead of time.
 For GPU code, better tooling for detecting and fixing issues is on the horizon, along with improved error messages when problematic LLVM code is generated.